 - Black water, from a backed up sewer, a flood, an overflowing toilet or storm deluge; this is highly polluted, dangerous water.

-When sudden damage overwhelms your San Diego home, your insurance company likely will be there to help with water damage repair costs.
-When you ignored a broken sump pump, your insurer will more than likely leave that to you.
+When sudden water damage overwhelms your home, your insurance company will most likely be there to help with the costs associated with water damage.
+When you ignored a broken sump pump, your water damage insurance carrier will more than likely leave that to you.

 4. Mold is Everywhere

 Mold spores travel by air.
 They settle and propagate in warm, moist spots.
-So when you face water damage, the clock is ticking on remediating the problem, because mold spores will take up residence in your residence.
+So when you face water damage, the clock is ticking on remediating the problem, because mold damage will likely develop in your residence.

 5. Uncover it All

 Though you soaked up the water on top of a carpet; you cannot assume you got all the water.
+Water can damage wood floors underneath your carpet.
 Uncover everything to seek out and soak up all the water and begin water damage repair work.
 This also helps with your insurance claim.

 As soon as you discover water damage, contact your insurer.
 This starts the claims process and can connect you with expert water damage restoration companies like Certified Restoration.